yii-tools/forms/docs/input/date.md

 ## Field suffix

-This following code will generate a field for the date with suffix.
+The following code shows how to create a field for the date with suffix.

 ```php
 declare(strict_types=1);